pola-rs/polars-book/user_guide/src/dsl/intro.md

 {{#include ../outputs/expressions/dataset.txt}}
 ```

-## Some more examples.

 You can do a lot with expressions.
-They are so expressive that you sometimes have got
+They are so expressive that you sometimes have
 multiple ways to get the same results.
 To get a feel for them let's go through some
 examples.